Why trade equity index futures?

 Reason #1: Deep liquidity

 Just like ETFs, many futures are highly liquid.
-Liquidity generally means tighter bid/ask spreads for efficient buying and selling.
+High liquidity generally means tighter bid/ask spreads for efficient buying and selling.

 Reason #2: No annual management fees

-With futures, there are no annual management fees.
-ETFs, on the other hand, charge an annual fee to compensate the fund’s portfolio manager.
+With futures, there are no annual management fees, while ETFs do charge such a fee, shown as the expense ratio.
 The expense ratio for SPDR S&P 500 (symbol: SPY) for instance, is 0.09%, while the expense ratio for Invesco QQQ (symbol: QQQ) is 0.20%.
-Of course, with both futures and ETFs, there are brokerage commissions and other trading fees.
+On the other hand, with futures there are brokerage commissions and possibly other trading fees.

-Futures are available to trade nearly 24 hours a day, six days a week.
-This means that futures give you the ability to react to market-moving information quickly, even when the equities markets are closed.1
+CME Group futures are available to trade 24 hours a day, six days a week.
+This means that futures give you the ability to react to market-moving information quickly, even when the stock markets are closed.1

 Reason #4: Trading leverage